damartinezsi/Image-Based-Process-Monitoring-Robust-Tensorial-Data-Approaches/README.md

 ## Requirements

-The code is written in **R** (version 4.5.2) and relies on standard numerical and tensor analysis tools.
+The code is written in **R** (version 4.5.2).
+Some simulation studies included in this repository are computationally intensive, particularly those involving large image tensors, robust estimation procedures, and extensive Monte Carlo replications.
+As a result, full replication of certain experiments may require considerable execution time, depending on the available hardware and computational resources.

 ## Contact